 Still, it’s easy to get wrapped up in the trip.
 Much of the game is driven by circumstance and freak occurrence, so of course you can’t resist pressing your luck.
 When you’re pushing the limits of the law, even the weigh-in checkpoints are oddly exciting.
 During the opening stretch, Big Rig offers some of the fun and adventure of driving a convoy, but the novelty wears out towards the halfway point of any given trip.
 You can imagine that many real truck drivers feel the same way.

 Big Rig appears to be a souped-up version of Trucker, a BASIC game by Hughes Glantzberg with almost identical structure and language.
-Glantzberg deserves credit for the original game, but Pogue appears to have put his own spin on affairs.
+Glantzberg deserves credit for the original game, but Pogue appears to have put his own spin on it.